ZhengdaoZhang/my-study/english/README.md

 B: Really?
 That sounds great!
 I'd love to join you.
 S: Great!
 We'll have a lot of fun.
 I'll let you know all the details later.
 B: Thanks, Sophie.
 I'm looking forward to it!

+## class 9

+Learn how to discuss roles and responsibilities
+In this course, you'll discuss prople's roles and responsibilities in company and out of it.
+You'll discover how to ask about these roles and responsibilities and how to share information about you related to topic.

+### Dialogue 1: Describe other people and what they do

+B: Hey, have you met Anna yet?
+She's now in charge on HR department.
+S: No, i haven't seen yet.
+What can you tell me about her?
+B: She is tall woman in her early 40s, with long blond hair and glasses.
+You'll recognize her right away.
+She's quite serious and organzied, which makes her excellent at her job.
+She's been working with tech companies for about ten years.
+S: Ten years?
+That's impressive!
+What does she do exactly?
+B: Well, She's responsible for hiring people and taking care of workers.
+She makes sure we follow the rules and that everyone is happy.
+Word is that she's strict but fair, and she always looks out for the interests of the team.
+S: Those are very positive things you've just said.
+I'm excited we have someone like her in our company.
+I'd love to chat with her sometime and learn from her experiences.